lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-09-16-Libraries.md

 ### Libraries of mathematics

-Before the hegemony of x86, people used to say that the significance of a computer architecture was determined by its software base.
-Today, the significance of a proof assistant is to a large extent determined by its libraries:
+Just as the significance of a platform is determined by its application base, the significance of a proof assistant is to a large extent determined by its libraries:

 * [Mathematical Components](https://math-comp.github.io)
 (among others) for [Coq](https://coq.inria.fr);